recaptime-dev/community/README.md

 # General organizational work issue tracker for @recaptime-dev/squad

 *Looking for the org README?
-You should probably go [here for general info](https://mau.dev/RecapTime/gitlab-profile/blob/readmemain/README.md) and [here for the crew](https://mau.dev/RecapTime/squad/gitlab-profile/blob/main/README.md)*
+You should probably go [here for general info](https://mau.dev/recaptime-dev/gitlab-profile/blob/main/README.md) and [here for the crew](https://mau.dev/recaptime-dev/squad/gitlab-profile/blob/main/README.md)*

-If you're on GitHub.com, it is on <https://github.com/recaptime-dev/community> but used primarily as [organization discussions](https://github.com/orgs/recaptime-dev/discussions).
+If you're on GitHub.com, it is on <https://github.com/recaptime-dev/community> but used primarily as [organization-wide discussions](https://github.com/orgs/recaptime-dev/discussions).

 ## Where to file tickets/issues?